 Fortunately, Cancun and Riviera Maya have been doing a lot to clean up the sargassum on its beaches.
 During our trip in November 2019, we did not see any sargassum seaweed in Cancun or Cozumel.
+Since then, however, it’s become more and more present.
 I found this website to be helpful with sargassum updates.

 Below are a few additional safety tips for a family vacation in Mexico.
 (These all apply any time you travel internationally.)

 - Purchase travel insurance before traveling to Mexico or any international destination.
 You can shop for the best travel insurance available here.
 Be sure to also travel with your health insurance card.